OpenTechSchool/python-data-intro/core/notebook.md

 ## Other IPython tips

-* Use Shift-Enter as a keyboard shortcut to run the current cell.
-Look under the Help menu -> Keyboard Shortcuts to see the other keyboard shortcuts.
+* As well as Shift-Enter there are other keyboard shortcuts in Notebook.
+Look under the Help menu -> Keyboard Shortcuts to see them all.

 * In previous workshops we used `help()` to view help information in the Python interpreter.
 IPython Notebook makes this even simpler, you can just type the name of a Python function or module and end it with a `?`.
 Try it now, type `print?` into a cell and run it.